Baking Basics: Essential Ingredients to Stock your Baking Pantry

 Some recipes specify self-raising flour, although if you’re in a serious pinch you can add 2 teaspoons of baking powder to every 150 g of flour.

-Probably the most common and widely used raising agent out there, baking powder is a non-negotiable.
+Probably the most common and widely used raising agent out there, baking powder is non-negotiable to correctly stock your baking pantry.
 As with flour, buy it in bulk and keep it well-sealed, as it can lose its freshness.
 To check if it’s fresh, add a teaspoon to some warm water, if it fizzes, it’s fresh.
 If not, chuck it.

 Bicarbonate of Soda